-(Educational and Research Objectives)
+(Objectives for Education and Research)

-Article 2 The human resource development, educational and research objectives for each graduate program and major field (within the Graduate School) shall be set out in the Graduate School Regulations.
+Article 2 The Graduate School shall stipulate objectives pertaining to the nurturing of talent, as well as purposes for education and research for each graduate program and major field, in the Graduate School Regulations.

-(Entrance Selection)
+(Entrance and Admission)

-Article 3 Entrance selection shall be done in a fair and reasonable manner with an appropriate framework.
+Article 3 Admission and selection shall be based on an appropriate framework and be conducted in a fair and reasonable manner.

-(Publication of Status of Educational and Research Activities)
+(Publication of Educational and Research Activities)

-Article 4 For publication of the status of educational and research activities, Article 3 of the University of the Ryukyus Regulations (hereinafter referred to as the "Regulations") shall be applied correspondingly.
+Article 4 Announcement and publication of updates on educational and research activities shall be conducted according to stipulations set forth in Article 3 of the University of the Ryukyus Regulations (hereinafter referred to as the "University Regulations").